dabeaz/curio/docs/reference.rst

 .. asyncmethod:: cancel()

    Cancels the asynchronous thread.
 The behavior is the same as cancellation performed on Curio tasks.
-An asynchronous thread can only be cancelled when it performs blocking operations on asynchronous objects (e.g., using ``AWAIT()``.
+Note: An asynchronous thread can only be cancelled when it performs blocking operations on asynchronous objects (e.g., using ``AWAIT()``.